Monday's events include:

 This event connects students with entrepreneurs, industry leaders, and innovators in an informal, conversational setting.
 This conversation will explore how ethics and entrepreneurship intersect, and what it takes to lead with integrity while growing a startup in Michigan.
 This will provide Spartans the opportunity to hear real stories, ask questions, and gain insights that inspire their own entrepreneurial journeys—all while enjoying lunch from locally owned businesses in the Greater Lansing region.

-This event is sponsored by the Burgess Institute for Entrepreneurship & Innovation, the Russel Palmer Career Management Center, and the Center for Ethical and Socially Responsible Leadership.
+This event is sponsored by the Burgess Institute for Entrepreneurship & Innovation, the Russell Palmer Career Management Center, and the Center for Ethical and Socially Responsible Leadership.

 Location: N130